11 Tips for Enjoying a Traditional Vietnamese Meal

 Indeed, this is a long-standing culture in Vietnam, showing tolerance and sharing in the eating and drinking culture.

-Fortunately, many Vietnamese people have realized the problem of hygiene, so picking up food for each other with their chopsticks has been greatly limited.
+Fortunately, many Vietnamese people have realized the hygiene problem, so picking up food for each other with their chopsticks has been greatly limited.

-Another interesting thing is that in the meal there is usually a small bowl to hold Vietnamese fish sauce or soy sauce for the whole family to share.
+Another interesting thing is that during the meal, there is usually a small bowl containing Vietnamese fish sauce or soy sauce for the whole family to share.

-A bowl of fish sauce indicates the delicate culinary culture of the Vietnamese people: when some people like to enjoy the salty taste, they can add more fish sauce to their food.
+A bowl of fish sauce indicates the delicate culinary culture of the Vietnamese people: when some people enjoy the salty taste, they can add more fish sauce to their food.

-When cooking for many members, the family chef often chooses to cook a little lighter so that each person can customize to suit the own taste while joining the meal.
+When cooking for many members, the family chef often chooses to cook a little lighter so that each person can customize it to suit their own taste while joining the meal.

 fish sauce dish in meal

-Fish sauce dish often presents in Vietnamese meals. ©Vietnamdrive
+Fish sauce dish is often present in Vietnamese meals. ©Vietnamdrive

-There are plenty of different cultural points depending on various regions for a meal in Vietnam.
+Plenty of cultural points depend on various regions for a meal in Vietnam.

-With the framework of this article, Vietnamdrive only points out the main cultural features so that you won’t be surprised when attending a meal of any Vietnamese family.
+With the framework of this article, Vietnamdrive only points out the main cultural features so that you won’t be surprised when attending a meal with any Vietnamese family.

 What do you think about a meal in Vietnam?